 Backflow preventers are designed to stop cross connections from happening.
 When they are installed in a vault, that can defeat the entire purpose of this device.
 Vaults flood.
 We've heard this from water jurisdictions and backflow testers alike for years in different areas of the country.
 They flood and most people are aware of that.
 In fact, we polled a group of engineers and water jurisdictions during a webinar on backflow preventer installation.
 70 percent said they knew vaults flood.

 The key problem with a flooded vault is that this causes a cross connection through submerged test cocks - whether they are open or closed.
 Read much deeper into this topic in our blog post on utility vaults.
 There you'll find quotes from the USC Foundation for Cross Connection Control and Hydraulic Research's Cross Talk.
 Their opinion on the matter is pretty clear now that they've written about the possible contamination from a flooded vault three separate times in their Cross Talk magazine.
-Here are links to the first, second, and third editions discussing this topic.

 The language from USC FCCCHR says vaults may fill with water so you may be wondering how often this really happens.
 Watch the video below to see a compilation of photos and videos sent in to us by testers in the field.